IDMNYU/audiolab/docs/synths.md

 IDM has a collection of analog synthesizers for the users of the Audio Lab to work with, set up as a self-contained studio in the corner of the room.
 These include:

 - a large (5-panel) Serge modular system built for IDM by [Patch Point](https://www.patch-point.com/) in Berlin, using PCBs designed by [Random\*Source](http://randomsource.net/) based on the "4th Generation" Serge systems from 1979-1980.
-- a smaller (2-panel) Serge modular system built by [Luther Bradfute](https://www.lbradfute.com/) in Tennessee based on the [73-75](http://www.73-75.com/) modular system designed by [The Human Comparator](http://www.thehumancomparator.net/) in Stockholm.
+- a smaller (2-panel) Serge modular system built by [Luther Bradfute](https://www.lbradfute.com/) in Tennessee based on the [73-75](http://www.73-75.com/) project by [The Human Comparator](http://www.thehumancomparator.net/) in Stockholm.
 This synthesizer uses the designs from the original 1973 Serge modular systems developed at CalArts.
 - the [Shelfisizer](https://github.com/IDMNYU/shelfisizer), a set of Arduino-based Serge-compatible modules designed and built by Luke.
 - a [TTSH](http://build.thehumancomparator.net/), an open-source reimagining of the 1971 ARP 2600, designed by The Human Comparator and custom-built for Luke by Patch Point.